14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 ### Even more natural

-Voice assistances such as Microsoft Cordana, Amazon Alexa, Apple Siri and Google Now are also constantly getting better.
+Voice assistances such as Microsoft Cortana, Amazon Alexa, Apple Siri and Google Now are also constantly getting better.

-Expect the lines between physical and digital to blurry
+> Expect the lines between physical and digital to blurry

-Its the ability to interact with technology beyond the screen that is so exciting at the moment.
-There are other innovations  such sensors to detect changes in our enviroment.
+Its the ability to interact with technology beyond the screen is so exciting at the moment.
+Innovations such sensors to detect changes in our enviroment.

-Here is a fun video by Jared Ficklin demostrating this idea, using technologies to control the enviroment around him.
+Here is a fun video by Jared Ficklin demostrating this, using technologies to control the enviroment around him.

 {% include blog-youtube.html youtubeId="d-LvtHs-6O0" caption="The software is custom-built, using Microsoft Speech Recognition Engine, Computer Vision, and the Kinect SDK." %}

 ## Virtual Reality

 This year Virtual Reality (VR) was the talk of town at SXSW.
+Long lines formed in front of Samsung and Google where these were these were being tested out.

-Currently the use of VR seems to be primarly for gaming and visual experiences.
+The current use of VR seems to be primarly for gaming and visual experiences.
 It also works great in combination with 360° video as it allows users to naturally look around as they are at the spot.

 Oculus Rift, HTC Vive and Playstation VR will soon be shipped.
-These options are going to be quite expensive at the start, Oculus Rift has an $599 price tag including accessories as an example.
-Bets are on that VR hard-core gamers will mainly be ready to pay for it the beginning.
+These options are going to be quite expensive at the start, Oculus Rift has an $599 price tag as an example, including accessories.
+Bets are on that hard-core gamers will mainly be ready to pay in the early days of VR.

 {% include post-image.html alt="CCP is the first company to ship a fully featured game on the Oculus Rift, its called Valkyrie and it happens in space." src="/images/blog/sxsw/cpp-valkyrie-16_9.jpg" margin="both" ratio="16_9" caption=true %}

 Samsung Gear and Google Cardboard are a less pricy option, they use mobile phones to drive the experience.
-These devices do not have the hardware to provide the same premium experience and they lack assessories such as built-in headphones.
+These devices do not have the hardware to provide a premium experience and lack assessories such as built-in headphones.

 ### The promise